HeinzDev/Game-Launcher-Java/README_en.md

 # Game Launcher

-The **Game Launcher** is a simple Java application using the Swing framework, serving as a Steam game launcher.
+The **Game Launcher** is a simple Java application using the JavaFX framework, serving as a Steam game launcher.
 The project aims to provide an intuitive interface for users to access their games easily.
 <p align="center"><img src="https://i.imgur.com/5WJsli2.png"></p>

 ## Overview